 Chris feels absolutely privileged to have been serving with 3-66 AR, the 1ID, and then Warrant Officer Cohort during each of their centennial celebrations.

-Chris is currently serving as the Deputy Brigade Chaplain for the 2nd US Army Recruiting Brigade, with 2000 Soldiers, 1000 DOD civilians, as well as their families, in his charge.
-These personnel are dispersed throughout the southeastern U.S., Puerto Rico, and the U.S. Virgin Islands.
+Chris has just finished serving as the Brigade Chaplain for the 2nd US Army Recruiting Brigade, with 2000 Soldiers, 1000 DOD civilians, as well as their families, in his charge.
+These personnel were dispersed throughout the southeastern U.S., Puerto Rico, and the U.S. Virgin Islands, working in one of the toughest seasons of US Army Recruiting.

 He has most recently taught military history to cadets at Alabama A&M, an HBCU.
 He participated in the previous Army Secretary, Ryan McCarthy’s rollout of a new Department of the Army project to partner with Historically Black Colleges and Universities to improve the diversity of the Officer Corps, a subject about which Chris is very passionate.

-He is stationed at Redstone Arsenal, Alabama with Elizabeth and children Anne Elise (17), Will (15), and James (12), residing in Madison, Alabama, a suburb of Huntsville.
+His last duty station stationed at Redstone Arsenal, Alabama with Elizabeth and children Anne Elise (19), Will (18), and James (15), residing in Madison, Alabama, a suburb of Huntsville.
 Elizabeth teaches high school English at Bob Jones High School.
-CH Cairns also serves as the Assistant Rector of St. Andrews Anglican Church in Madison, in addition to serving in a volunteer capacity as the National Chaplain of the US Army Brotherhood of Tankers as well as the Chaplain for the Annual Reunion of the Veterans of the 15th Army Air Force , a WWII Veterans organization linked to his grandfather’s service as the Commander of the 485th Bomb Group (B-24 Heavy) in Italy in WWII.
+Chaplain Cairns has also served as the Assistant Rector of St. Andrews Anglican Church while in Madison, in addition to serving in a volunteer capacity as the National Chaplain of the US Army Brotherhood of Tankers as well as the Chaplain for the Annual Reunion of the Veterans of the 15th Army Air Force , a WWII Veterans organization linked to his grandfather’s service as the Commander of the 485th Bomb Group (B-24 Heavy) in Italy in WWII.

 During their early years of marriage in Chattanooga, TN, Chris enjoyed coaching soccer on the side, serving as an Assistant Coach at the Baylor School and Red Bank High School, as well as Head Coach of Boys and Girls Soccer at the Chattanooga School for the Arts and Sciences.
 In addition, he coached select soccer teams from the U-12 to U-19 levels.
-He also founded the chattanoogan.com, among the first online only local newspapers in the country, with veteran reporter and Hamilton County historian, John Wilson.
-East Tennessee remains Chris and Elizabeth’s favorite place, and they are glad to be back in the Tennessee Valley north of the river, ALMOST back to Tennessee.
+He also founded the chattanoogan.com, among the first online-only local newspapers in the country, with veteran reporter and Hamilton County historian, John Wilson.
+The Tennessee River Valley remains Chris and Elizabeth’s favorite place, and they are glad to be back on the north side of the Tennessee river.